 A book.
 Controversial but when there’s no wifi sometimes old fashioned is best.

-A pack of playing cards.
+A pack of cards.

 How to pack for interrailing

-Once the bag is packed it’s a good idea to actually put it on and go for a walk round the block.
+Once the bag is packed it’s a good idea to put it on and go for a walk round the block.
 This will help to make sure that it’s adjusted correctly and it isn’t going to rub, pinch or be far too heavy.
 Check too that it’s light enough to be lifted onto an overhead luggage rack.

 It’s also a good plan to work out where tickets, money, phone, sunglasses and water are going to be stowed, both in transit and on a day out.